Wizarding in the Wild West

 But after devising an elaborate magical network of spells of concealment, as well as a strict promise from Benjamin that he would impress upon the boarders in the strongest way possible the most stringent standards of conduct, Mortimer relented, and assisted his brother in building up this safe-house for those fortunate creatures whom his brother so desperately wanted to help.

-The Roots of Master Mortimer's Magical Mercantile
+Master Mortimer's Magical Mercantile

 But this was no Hogwarts, and he was no longer a child.
 But the same wit and enthusiasm that had made a name for him would come in handy once again as he navigated and negotiated this new frontier.